- What is a landing page?

 Before you start designing the landing page of website, it is important you find answers to a few fundamental questions.
 These questions will govern your UX and UI design decisions.

 Positioning your product and optimising your page accordingly are equally important considerations for landing page UX.

 You could position your product differently depending on which category it belongs to.

 Does it constitute a market innovation?

-Are you planning to change the market with your business model, or will it change how people perceive the industry as a whole?
+Are you planning to disrupt the market with your business model, or will it change the way people perceive the industry as a whole?

 You should emphasize these things on the landing page, tell potential users about the benefits of what you’re going to do.

 Does it represent a product innovation?

 The more different your product/service is from existing products in the market, the higher the learning curve and the less likely people are to try it out.